daniel-wrench/reynolds_scales_project/README.md

 ## To-do
 Paper should be a story of how to calculate Re for the solar wind, including all the assumptions and annoyances along the way.

-1. Add new references to text
 2. Plots
+    - Zenodo and new variables

-    - Fig. 4: Add multiple parabolic fit lines, put units at end of top 2 axes, add little arrows for vertical lines (fit, intercept)?
+    - *Fig. 4: Add multiple parabolic fit lines, put units at end of top 2 axes, add little arrows for vertical lines (fit, intercept)?*

 1. Re-run codes on Rāpoi, checking my instructions